Black Bounces with multiple throats and anti-throats

+This area is not symmetric to $r\rightarrow -r$.
 The extremes values of $A(r)$ will exist only for some values of $b$, $d$ and $c_3$.
 To negative values of $c_3$ the area diverges in the positive part of $r$.
 If $c_3$ is positive we have only one root of $dA(r)/dr$.
 To $c_3<0$ there are three roots, however, only one of the roots is located before the point where the area diverges.
-In Fig. \ref{figtnewBBS} we see how behaves the area to this solution.
+In Fig. \ref{figtnewBBS} we see how behaves the area to this black-bounce.
 As $c_3$ increases the point where area diverges and point of minimum are dislocated to the left.
 If $b$ increases the minimum point is also dislocated to the left.

 For the Kretschmann scalar, the analytical expression in not simple but we can analyze some limits.
 To $r\rightarrow \infty$ we find